PabloSarro/CHESS-MCS/README.md

 * the simulation data,
 * and all required configuration files.

-No project generation is needed.
+Thus no project generation is needed.

 ---